T-DevH/TRT-JetsonNX/README.md

 # TensorRt_demos

-Big thanks to XXXXXXXXXX who provided most of the scripts in this repo

 TensorRT(TRT) is an SDK for optimizing trained deep learning models to enable high-performance inference.
 TRT contains a deep learning inference **optimizer** for trained deep learning models and an optimized **runtime** for execution.
 Once you have trained your deep learning network in any specific framnework, TRT enables you to inference it with higher throughtput and lower latency.

 ![What is TRT](https://github.com/T-DevH/TRT-JetsonNX/blob/master/doc/whatistrt2.png)